Welcome to the new KidsHealth website! See what is new.

 A renal biopsy is a test to help decide what is wrong with your child's kidney.
 It involves taking a tiny sample of your child's kidney.

-Human papillomavirus (HPV) immunisation in girls and boys helps prevent cervical and other cancers caused by HPV.
-HPV immunisation is free for everyone from 9 years of age until before their 27th birthday.
+Human papillomavirus (HPV) vaccination in girls and boys helps prevent cervical and other cancers caused by HPV.
+HPV vaccination is free for everyone from 9 years of age until before their 27th birthday.

-Flu immunisation is available from 1 April each year.
-It is important for everyone over 6 months old to have flu immunisation every year.
+Flu vaccination is available from 1 April each year.
+It is important for everyone over 6 months old to have a flu vaccination every year.
 It is especially important for tamariki (children) with certain long-term health conditions, and for women in pregnancy.

 Shielded site